 Hernias usually require surgery to be corrected.
 Your older employees may be particularly vulnerable.

 Avoiding manual handling injuries in the workplace is crucial.
-Injuries at work cost the UK £5.2 billion every year.
+Injuries at work cost the UK £5.2 billion every year (according to a 2020 report).
 It only requires a few simple measures to prevent them.

 By implementing suitable procedures for moving specific loads, and ensuring employees adhere to these procedures, you can make sure your staff are staying safe in the workplace.
 Moreover, the provision of specialist equipment such as sack-barrows and forklifts can make tasks much safer.